dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 The Android NDK must be installed to build a project that has this property enabled.

-Support for this property was added in Xamarin.Android 5.1.

 This property is `False` by default.

 This property is ignored unless the